wizzdi/flexicore-boot-integration-demo/README.md

 ## Prerequisites

-- The standard Swagger-UI cannot be used, instead download this front end code from [FlexiCore Swagger ui](https://github.com/wizzdi/flexicore-boot-integration-demo/blob/be414b56ca1878d013f900bc67bbb9f4fbac9d73/swagger-ui.zip)  this is because the exampleoriginal swagger-ui will work, but require you to login and copy the token for use in all protected APIs,also - JAX-RS APIs exported by the server will not show correctly on standard Swagger-UI.
+- The standard Swagger-UI cannot be used, instead download this front end code from [FlexiCore Swagger ui](https://github.com/wizzdi/flexicore-boot-integration-demo/blob/be414b56ca1878d013f900bc67bbb9f4fbac9d73/swagger-ui.zip)  this is because the examples original swagger-ui will work, but require you to login and copy the token for use in all protected APIs,also - JAX-RS APIs exported by the server will not show correctly on standard Swagger-UI.

 - The standard Swagger-UI cannot be used, instead download this front end code from FlexiCore Swagger ui --- we can mention here that it(